tommysullivan/ts-injector/lib/test-portal/readme.md

     - Link Google sheet to the most recent test result viewer (with no preapplied filters)
     - Show pass/fail in Google sheet via Test Portal REST API?

+IntelliJ Integration

+    - Cucumber IntelliJ plugin does not allow debugging

 REST Interface

     - Make the JSON and UI urls for test results the same, redirect to client side url from server